 In Portugal, hundred of hectares of farmland north of Lisbon have been left under water in some of the country's worst floods for years.

-In Portugal, hundred of hectares of farmland north of Lisbon have been left under water in some of the country's worst floods for years.
+Background: In Portugal, hundred of hectares of farmland north of Lisbon have been left under water in some of the country's worst floods for years.
 At the height of the floods on Tuesday (6 February), villages were cut off and hundreds of residence had to be evacuated from their homes.
 No deaths were reported.

 SYNOPSIS: Worst hit was the town of Santarem in Portugal's central Ribatejo region.
 The River Tagus which bisects the country overflowed its banks. inundating dozens of surrounding farms.
 At one point the floodwaters were at least seven metres above the normal level of the river.